Track-Based Triggers for Exotic Signatures: Introduction

 \subsection{Expanding track triggering for future experiments}

-There has been a recent proliferation of studies on the efficacy of track-based triggers for long-lived particles and other exotic signatures, including rare Higgs decays \cite{Gershtein_2017}, soft-unclustered-energy patterns (SUEPs) \cite{Knapen_2017}, and generic displaced signatures \cite{M_rtensson_2019}.
-On ATLAS, it was demonstrated that a hardware-based track finder algorithm could extend its range to include moderately displaced tracks \cite{ftk_results}.
+There has been a recent proliferation of studies on the efficacy of track-based triggers for long-lived particles and other exotic signatures, including rare Higgs decays \cite{Gershtein_2017}, soft-unclustered-energy patterns (SUEPs) \cite{Knapen_2017}, and generic displaced signatures \cite{M_rtensson_2019, https://doi.org/10.48550/arxiv.2003.03943}.
+ATLAS demonstrated that a hardware-based track finder algorithm could extend its range to include moderately displaced tracks \cite{ftk_results}.
+Displaced hardware-based tracking has been extensively studied for the HL-LHC on CMS.

 However, because the signatures of these models are so varied, it is challenging to translate individual studies into an optimal design for a future trigger.
 In particular, for a realistic rate- and latency-limited trigger, it is unclear which efficiency trade-offs are most beneficial: is it better to expand \dz coverage, reduce \pt thresholds, or maximize overall tracking efficiency?

 The answer to this question depends on the design of the trigger being considered, but it also depends on what kind of exotic signatures are being targeted.
 For hadronic decays, low \pt thresholds are important, but high efficiency may not be needed.
 For leptonic decays the reverse is true.